 UTSA’s Electrical Engineering Program

-Accredited by the Engineering Accreditation Commission (EAC) of ABET, the B.S. in Electrical Engineering from UTSA will develop a strong foundation in the engineering sciences.
+Accredited by the Engineering Accreditation Commission (EAC) of ABET, UTSA’s Electrical Engineering degree develops a strong foundation in the engineering sciences.
 You’ll acquire the analysis, design and synthesis tools needed to work effectively with many traditional and emerging technologies.
 In this program, you’ll choose between concentrations like Communications, Computer Engineering, Digital Signal Processing (DSP), Electronic Materials and Devices, Systems and Control, and Electric Power Engineering.
 Each of these will help you develop a niche focus that will propel you into careers with electronics companies, high-tech industries and government agencies.

 UTSA’s University Career Center offers several resources to help students identify and develop the global skills necessary to successfully pursue and achieve lifelong career goals.